BrayanOrteg/microservice-app-example/README.md

 ## Implemented Patterns

 The patterns we decided to implement are:
-1. **External Configuration Storage**: Each microservice connects to an external storage, in this case a PostgreSQL database, and retrieves information related to its configuration, such as URLs of other endpoints for requests, the port it will run on, the JWT secret, among others.
-This is implemented in the previously mentioned files, where all services fetch the configuration directly except:
+1. **External Configuration Storage**: Each microservice offers an endpoint to recieve configuration where the external-configuration-provider service is in charge to connect to a PostgreSQL database, and retrieves all the configuration vars periodically, such as URLs of other endpoints for requests and every time he notice a change in the configuration of a service he will notice it with the endpoint.

-	* **users-api**: where an EnvironmentPostProcessor was defined to connect to the database, extract the variables, map them to Spring property names, and add them.
+All services get notifications from the provider except:
-	* **frontend**: since it is a client-side project, a configuration JS called fetch-config is executed before the build, which reads the DB and writes a .env file with the variable values so that index.js can read from it.
+	* **frontend**: since it is a client-side project, a configuration JS called fetch-config is executed before the build, which sends a GET petition to the provider and writes a .env file with the variable values so that index.js can read from it.

 2. **Ambassador**: This pattern was mainly implemented to manage communication with external services, in this case the Redis client used for messaging between microservices, mainly TODOS-API with redisClient.
 The Ambassador pattern acts as an intermediary between the microservice and Redis, handling connection logic and error management.